 Enhancing Patient Engagement and Experience

-EHRs offer features like patient portals, which empower patients to access their health records, schedule appointments, and communicate with healthcare providers.
+EHR for small practices offers features like patient portals, which empower patients to access their health records, schedule appointments, and communicate with healthcare providers.
 In a distinct article published in the National Library of Medicine, the authors emphasize the growing importance of patient engagement in healthcare delivery.

 Facilitating Quality Reporting and Compliance